 Docker is designed to run on Linux kernel version 3.8 and higher.

-It is a key component in CMS and used for building docker images (12c in our case, need to download from docker hub) and create docker containers.
+It is a key component in CMS and used for building docker images (12c in our case, need to download from docker hub) and creating docker containers.

-A virtual machine relies on the system’s physical hardware to emulate the exact same environment on which you install your applications.
-We install hypervisor on Operating system and build different VMS to build application.
+A virtual machine relies on the system’s physical hardware to emulate the same environment in which you install your applications.
+We install the hypervisor on the Operating system and build different VMS to build applications.
 Docker is a stand-alone piece of software that includes everything needed to run it.

 Docker’s architecture is also client-server based and more complicated than VM.